 All in all, the photo now has a classic look, as though published on a newspaper.
 There is now much drama and nostalgic charm.

 The preset then complements this enhancement by reinforcing midtones.
 It does so by amplifying clarity.
 See how it helps make the elephant in the photo above look more 3-dimensional and stunningly vivid.

 Finally, to complete the classic vintage film look, Mono Fade adds vignetting.
 Not only does it help soften the edges, but also stylistically frame the captured scene.

 You can absolutely use Mono Fade preset as is, right out of the box.
 With any preset, you might need to make adjustments to accommodate your specific camera, settings, lighting, and subject matter.
-If you want another vintage black and white Lightroom preset, be sure to check out our preset collection here.

 If you use this preset, be sure to tag us on Instagram @presetlovefree.
 We might feature you on our website.